redawg/containerreports/README.md

 </code></pre>
 # Initial setup

+RHEL 8 box with SSH access and escalated Privledges

+In Ansible Controller:

 Create Credentials for Multiple SSH keys in a Template  (These will be used to change to access the container host to update the reports) https://access.redhat.com/solutions/3938741